You are here

 - Historical Biogeography

 Prior to joining the Museum, Power was a postdoctoral research associate at the University of Edinburgh where he created the Global Charcoal Database and became a co-leader of the Global Paleofire Working Group.
-Both of these groups take a worldwide look at the history of fire to better the role of global fire activity to the Earth’s ecosystems and biogeochemistry.
+Both of these groups take a global perspective on the history of fire to better understand its role in the Earth’s systems.
 Power continues to be active in this Global Paleofire Working Group, organizing annual workshops, and he is co-chair for the International Multiproxy Paleofire Database committee.
 In addition, he advises on scientific content for The Holocene magazine, has written reports for PAGES and iLEAPS newsletters, and has two book chapters coming out next year.
-His work has recently been published in Climate Dynamics, Nature Geosciences, Proceedings of the National Academy of Sciences, Quaternary Science Reviews, and The Holocene, all leading journals in research about fires and climate.
+His work has been published in Climate Dynamics, Nature Geosciences, Proceedings of the National Academy of Sciences, Quaternary Science Reviews, and The Holocene, all leading journals in research about fires and climate.

 Power holds a joint position between the Museum and the U of U, serving as assistant professor in the Department of Geography.
-He has extensively published his research in top science publications, including Nature Geosciences, Proceedings of the National Academy of Sciences, Climate Dynamics, and Quaternary Science Reviews, among many others.
-He is finding that the botany specimens in the Museum's collection helps to better understand about the vegetation relating to his research and is currently building a modern pollen reference collection while adding to the breadth of the herbarium collection through collecting trips to the Caribbean and many regions in the western United States.
+He is finding that the botany specimens in the Museum's collection helps to better understand recent climate changes and the response by plant communities.
+Power is currently building a modern pollen reference collection while adding to the breadth of the herbarium collection through collecting trips to the Caribbean and many regions in the western United States.

 Power received a Ph.D. in Geography in 2006 from the University of Oregon, a M.S. in Quaternary Studies Program from Northern Arizona University, and a B.A. in Anthropology from the University of Maine.